openbmc/openbmc/poky/documentation/kernel-dev/common.rst

    variable to include kernel modules.

-   In this example we wish to build for qemux86 so we must set the ``MACHINE`` variable to "qemux86" and also add the "kernel-modules".
+   In this example we wish to build for qemux86 so we must set the :term:`MACHINE` variable to "qemux86" and also add the "kernel-modules".
    As described we do this by appending to ``conf/local.conf``::

       MACHINE = "qemux86"